cwillmor/cwillmor.github.io/resume.md

 - integrating machine-learning-based typing models into QuickPath
 - improving the autocorrect experience for languages with diacritics and multiple keyboard layouts on iOS, including German, Spanish, and Turkish

-Technologies used include C++, Objective-C, UIKit, ICU, Git, Bash, Python, and XCTest.
+Worked with C++, Objective-C, UIKit, ICU, Git, Bash, Python, and XCTest.

 #### Software Engineer, Developer Tools (2014–2016)